Are You a Bug-bite Magnet? How to Avoid and Treat Bites, Stings

 Buzzing, biting, and stinging can put a damper on warm evenings spent outside.

 If you tend to scratch at itchy bug bites, you can open the skin to infection.
 But, an allergic reaction can be much more severe, even life-threatening.
 Plus, mosquitoes can spread viruses like Encephalitis, Zika, Chikungunya, and West Nile.
-Thankfully, the Centers for Disease Control and Prevention has no data to suggest that mosquitoes spread COVID-19.
-But, we all need to be prepared to prevent and treat the swelling, itching, and pain that come with outdoor pests.
+We all need to be prepared to prevent and treat the swelling, itching, and pain that come with outdoor pests.

 - Calamine lotion